DWFlanagan/ntrh/raw_markdown.md

 Parking is a four letter word on this campus, just ask any automobile owner you see trudging around campus in search of his car.
 In its rampant growth over the last ten years, Rensselaer has built over many of its parking lots, and increased its parking population as well by hiring more faculty and staff, and admitting more students.
 Security seems to be overly concerned with the problems of automobile parking at RPI as well, they administer around 2500 tickets each semester (that's about 27 a day).
 What's really the sad part about parking at RPI is this: it's only going to get worse.

 The Rensselaer Department of Transportation (RDOT) is responsible for the rules of parking (and other aspects of motor vehicle use on campus).
-In an attempt to provide more parking for faculty, RDOT has adopted a \`\`points'' system for faculty and staff parking permits, which give points for salary levels and seniority, the net result being that the guy with the most points parks closest to his office.
+In an attempt to provide more parking for faculty, RDOT has adopted a "points" system for faculty and staff parking permits, which give points for salary levels and seniority, the net result being that the guy with the most points parks closest to his office.
 This has one major effect on student parking: there is _none_ directly on campus.

 Strictly speaking, there are only two student parking lots to be found.
-The largest is North Lot, which is also shared by the faculty and staff who didn't get slots in the \`\`inner core'' lots.
+The largest is North Lot, which is also shared by the faculty and staff who didn't get slots in the "inner core" lots.
 The other lot(s) are located around the student dorms, with the highest concentration of spaces found around the freshman dorms.
 The Armory lot _was_ open to students, but with the closing of the Communications Center Upper Lot, for the construction of the CII, RDOT decided to cut this off from students.
 Of course, any student can park in any open spot along Sage Avenue or 15th Street, but these spots are in general hard to find during the day, and are often snowed under when the snow plow passes them.

 To add to the aggravation, RDOT requires students to register their cars with Security, and pay a $10 fee (tax) to park on the legal student lots.
 The only reason they require this is to be able to trace a particular car to a particular student, in order that the inevitable parking ticket can be charged to the student's account with the Bursar.
 The fee for a parking infraction, (e.g. parking without a sticker, parking in a faculty spot) is $10, if you pay in cash at Security.
 If you let the ticket sit, at the end of the semester RDOT takes $15 out of your breakage fee (tax) for each ticket.
 Tickets can be appealed by students through a board that is chaired by students, however, fewer than ten percent of all tickets are revoked.